 My laboratory is interested in understanding the molecular mechanisms controlling the development and activation of both Natural Killer (NK) and Natural Killer T cells (NKT).
 We use an animal model to determine the contribution of these innate-like cells during the immune response to infections, including murine cytomegalovirus (MCMV).
-During the last 20 years, we have generated several tools including an anti-CD1d antibody, an anti-KLRG1 antibody, the KLRG1 tetramer, and immunodeficient animals such as Qa-1 deficient mice and KLRG1 deficient mice.
+During the last 24 years, we have generated several tools including an anti-CD1dantibody, an anti-KLRG1 antibody, the KLRG1 tetramer, and immunodeficient animals such as Qa-1 deficient mice and KLRG1 deficient mice.
+Most reagents are shared freely or/and donated to Jackson lab or NIH tetramer facility

 I have served on numerous NIH study sections (~30) and I was a member of the Immunity and Host Defense study section.
 I also served as a Section Editor and Associate Editor for the Journal of Immunology and I am currently an Associate Editor for Frontiers in NK Cell Biology.
-I have been continually funded by the NIH since 2000 (one RO1 was renewed 3 times).
+I have been continuously funded by the NIH since 2000.

 I was the chair of the Molecular Microbiology & Immunology Department from 2009 to 2021.
 As a chair, I recruited 6 tenure track Assistant Professors.
-They have been awarded NIH RO1s, NIH R21s, NIH K99, DARPA award, DOD discovery awards, SEARLE award and a multitude of local grants.
-Most of them have been project leader on NIH COBRE grants.
+They have been awarded NIH RO1s, NIH R21s, NIH K99, DARPA award, DOD discovery awards, SEARLE award, and a multitude of local grants.
+Most of them have been project leaders on NIH COBRE grants.
 Papers published by these junior members are Immunity, Nature Immunology, Cell Host and Microbes, PloSPathogens etc. Finally, I am the mentor for several successful Assistant Professors from other departments.

-I have graduated ten graduate students, several of whom won presentation and/or poster awards at national or international conferences such as the American Association of Immunologist Conference or Keystone conferences.
-Several of my graduate students were from Historically Underrepresented Groups.
-Three of the last four graduate students I trained were awarded an NIH fellowship.
+I have graduated twelve graduate students and I am currently training three, several of whom won presentation and/or poster awards at national or international conferences such as the American Association of Immunologist Conference or Keystone conferences.
+Six graduate students from my laboratory were awarded an NIH F31 fellowship.
 Most of the graduate students I trained have published papers in top-tier journals as a first-author.
 Overall, I am committed to mentoring my trainees and helping them to become successful and visible immunologists.